Chaotic (TV series): Broadcast

 that same year.
 4Kids Entertainment plans to "roll out the storyline over seven years", implying there were seven seasons planned for the television series.
 A second season, called Chaotic: M'arillian Invasion, began airing in September 2008 on 4Kids TV.
 While season 1 used flash animation, seasons two and three were animated in traditional animation.
 Jetix (U.S.) bought the cable rights to the show and began airing it daily at 7:00 AM on October 1, 2007.

 Digital cable providers, such as Comcast, Cox Communications and Bresnan Communications, began to air four new episodes in February 2008 on 4KidsTV's Video On Demand service.

 Teletoon and The CW4Kids aired most of the premiere episodes for their respective countries.
 The CW4Kids premiere episodes began airing in February 2009 with M'arillian Invasion episode 14, while Teletoon began airing the second season in January 2009.
 Cartoon Network took over premieres for the final seven M'arrillian Invasion episodes in the U.S. in August 2009, but The CW4Kids regained the premieres when the third series, entitled Secrets of the Lost City, started on October 31, 2009, where the rest of the series would then have its premieres simultaneously on both Cartoon Network and The CW4Kids.
 Toon Disney aired the show on Jetix.
 On February 13, 2009, Jetix, along with Toon Disney, merged into a new network called Disney XD.
 The Jetix brand no longer exists in the United States, but the first season of Chaotic continued to air on the network.
 Cartoon Network acquired the rights for the second and third seasons and began airing them and Yu-Gi-Oh!
 5D's in June 2009.
 By airing the second season straight through, The CW was able to premiere episodes before The CW4Kids.
 The series finale aired on March 13, 2010, but the show continued to air on Cartoon Network and Disney XD until 2011.

-In 2019, the owner of Chaotic, Bryan Gannon, announced in an interview his plans to revive the television series.
-The series will not consider to be a reboot, but it will instead pick up where it left off from "Son of the Spiritlands", similar to the Samurai Jack season 5 revival.

-The series is currently available on Tubi and Peacock.
+The series is currently available on Tubi, Amazon Prime and Peacock.